suizokukan/pimydoc/README.md

 REMOVE_FINAL_SPACES_IN_NEW_DOCLINES : False

-## how to add doctitles in the source directory
+##(2.2) how to add doctitles in the files stored in the source directory
 You juste have to add on a line the name of a doctitle (do **not follow the format described in REGEX_FIND_DOCTITLE, e.g. "[ressource::001]"**, this regex being used only in the documentation source file).